vaish28/Optidash-Challenge-OCR-for-hand-written-digits/README.md

 The presented code is a simple implementation of Convolutional Neural Network (CNN) for training a MNIST digit classifier.

+CNN extracts the features of image and converts it into lower dimension without loosing its characteristics.
+The convolution layer and the pooling layer can be fine-tuned with respect to hyperparameters.

 Framework used and Dependencies
 - Tensorflow - Keras
 - Numpy